On This Day in History: January 16

 - The United States Senate accepts the Anglo-German treaty of 1899 in which the United Kingdom renounces its claims to the Samoan islands.

-- The Pendleton Civil Service Reform Act, establishing the United States Civil Service, is passed.
+- The Pendleton Civil Service Reform Act, establishing the United States Civil Service, is enacted by Congress.

 - Russo-Turkish War (1877-78): Battle of Philippopolis: Captain Aleksandr Burago with a squadron of Russian Imperial army dragoons liberates Plovdiv from Ottoman rule.

-- Hartley Colliery disaster: Two hundred and four men and boys killed in a mining disaster.
-Prompted a change in UK law which henceforth required all collieries to have at least two independent means of escape.
+- Hartley Colliery disaster: Two hundred and four men and boys killed in a mining disaster, prompting a change in UK law which henceforth required all collieries to have at least two independent means of escape.

 - John C. Frémont is appointed Governor of the new California Territory.